A responsible entity is the overall operator or supervisor of the scheme for the purpose of protecting investors.

 - our staff and consultants are experienced in all aspects of the registration and operating of managed investment schemes

 - our staff keep up to date in the law concerning managed investment schemes

-Please contact the Managing Director of Primary, Robert Garton-Smith who has over thirty years’ experience of the industry .
+Please contact the Managing Director of Primary, Robert Garton Smith who has forty years’ experience in the industry .
 He will be able to provide greater background information on specific requirements, and discuss the fees, costs and timelines involved.
 Please see the contact us page for details.

 The payment of fees by investors to the responsible entity are covered by the terms and conditions of your investment.
 For further information please contact the responsible entity.
 No refunds are payable except in the case of overpayments made in error.

 If you are dissatisfied please contact us to discuss how the matter can be resolved.

 If you wish to make a complaint please contact the Primary’s Complaints Officer.
 Complaints can be submitted by telephone, in writing, by email or in person.